A limit theory for controlled McKean-Vlasov SPDEs: Proof of Theorem

 Finally, taking expectation in \eqref{eq: big ineq ito}, and using the martingale property of the It\^o integral, we observe that

 and consequently,

 In summary, putting these estimates together, it follows that \(Q^n \circ \Z_N(X, K)^{-1} \in \J(x)\).

 {\em Step 6:} We are in the position to sketch the final step of the proof.
-First of all, it follows similar to Step~1 of the proof for Lemma~\ref{lem: Rk rel comp} that the family \(\{ Q^n \circ X^{-1} \colon n \in \mathbb{N}\}\) is tight in \(\fP (\Omega^N)\).
+First of all, it follows similar to Step~1 of the proof for Lemma~\ref{lem: Rk rel comp} that the family \(\{ Q^n \circ X^{-1} \colon n \in \mathbb{N}\}\) is relatively compact in \(\fP (\Omega^N)\).
 Thus, as in Step~3 of this proof, there exists a subsequence \((Q^{M_n})_{n = 1}^\infty\) that converges to a probability measure \(Q\) in the weak-strong sense.
-As before, the measure \(Q\) admits the decomposition \eqref{eq: kernel dec} and \(W^1, \dots, W^N\) remain independent cylindrical Brownian motions under \(Q\) (see again \cite[p.~190]{jacod1981weak}).
+As before, the measure \(Q\) admits the decomposition \eqref{eq: kernel dec} and \(W^1, \dots, W^N\) remain independent cylindrical Brownian motions under~\(Q\) (see Remark~\ref{appendix: rem factorization} in Appendix~\ref{sec: appendix}).
 Now, by virtue of Lemma~\ref{lem: mg chara N}, we can use a martingale problem argument as in Step~4 above (see also Step~3 from the proof of \cite[Theorem~4.5]{GRZ}) to conclude that \eqref{eq: existence identity} holds under \(Q\).
 We omit the details for brevity.
-Finally, \(Q \circ \Z_N (X, K)^{-1} \in \J (x)\) follows Lemma~\ref{lem: M closed} and Step~5. \end{proof}
+Finally, \(Q \circ \Z_N (X, K)^{-1} \in \J (x)\) follows from Lemma~\ref{lem: M closed} and Step~5. \end{proof}

 The following is an immediate consequence of Proposition~\ref{prop: existence}. \begin{corollary} If Condition~\ref{cond: main1} holds, then \(\cC^n (x) \not = \emptyset\) for all \(n \in \mathbb{N}\) and \(x \in \H\). \end{corollary}